PrincetonUniversity/installing_R_packages/README.md

-# This page here permanently moved to here: https://researchcomputing.princeton.edu/R
+# This page has permanently moved to here: https://researchcomputing.princeton.edu/R